Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Preliminary definitions

-\cite{basu1998robust} introduced the density power divergence (DPD) family as a measure of discrepancy between two probability density functions and used this family for robustly estimating the model parameter under the usual setup of independent and identically distributed data.
-The DPD measure $\dpd{g}{f}$ between the densities $g$ and $f$ is defined, as the function of a single tuning parameter $\alpha$, as
+\cite{basu1998robust} introduced the density power divergence (DPD) family as a measure of discrepancy between two probability density functions and used this family for robustly estimating the model parameter under the usual setup of independent and identically distributed (i.i.d.) data.
+The DPD measure $\dpd{g}{f}$ between the densities $g$ and $f$ is defined as

+with a single robustness tuning parameter $\alpha$.
 The above definition ensures continuity of the divergence as a function of $\alpha$ at $\alpha = 0$.
-The parameter $\alpha$ is also called the robustness controlling parameter.
-By substituting $\alpha = 1$, the density power divergence becomes the same as the squared $L_2$ distance between $f$ and $g$ which is known to have satisfactory robustness properties when used for parametric estimation.
-On the other hand, for $\alpha = 0$, the DPD reduces to the Kullback Leibler divergence which results in an efficient but non-robust estimator.
-The parameter $\alpha$ thus provides a bridge between these two divergences.
+To ensure that the above divergence is well-defined for all $\alpha \in [0, 1]$, we assume that the densities $f$ and $g$ are $L^2$-integrable (i.e., $\int f^2 < \infty$ and $\int g^2 < \infty$).
+By substituting $\alpha = 1$, the DPD becomes the same as the squared $L^2$ distance between $f$ and $g$ which is known to have satisfactory robustness properties when used for parametric estimation.
+On the other hand, for $\alpha = 0$, the DPD reduces to the Kullback Leibler (KL) divergence which results in an efficient but non-robust maximum likelihood estimator.
+The parameter $\alpha$ thus provides a bridge between these two divergences by striking a balance between robustness and efficiency.